 The lower masculine victimizer gains pleasure from pain.
 The penis is its physical embodiment.
 Weapons—swords, knives, guns; all with a shaft-like shape and a pronounced tip—also embody the victimizer.

-But the penis, the aroused extension of its wielder that gives sexual pleasure from penetration (physical or sexual conquest of the other), is the archetype.
+But the archetype is the penis.
+It’s the aroused extension of its wielder.
+It gives sexual pleasure from penetration—the physical or sexual conquest of the other.

-If you saw a penis, historically that meant you were about to be fucked over.
+When you saw a penis, historically that meant you were about to be fucked over.
 If you were a man, a sword or spear was about to run you through.
 If you were a woman, you were about to be raped—and possibly killed.
-During the ‘rape of Nanking’ in 1937, Japanese troops raped and killed 20,000 Chinese women, many of them with a bayonet through the vagina.
+During the ‘rape of Nanking’ in 1937, Japanese troops raped and killed 20,000 Chinese women.
+Many of them were killed by a bayonet through the vagina.